jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Signs:

-- “This is happening because nothing ever works out for me.”  \n- “Things fall apart because the world is against me.”  \n- “If I don’t control everything, everything will fail.”  \n- “My value depends on how much I endure.”
+- “This is happening because nothing ever works out for me.”
+- “Things fall apart because the world is against me.”
+- “If I don’t control everything, everything will fail.”
+- “My value depends on how much I endure.”

 Narrative overlays narrow **signal** by shaping *why you believe events happen*.